Learning Algebraic Representation for Systematic Generalization in Abstract Reasoning: Experiments

 \subsection{Analysis into Perception and Reasoning}

-The neural-semi-symbolic design allows analyses into both perception and reasoning.
-To evaluate the neural perception module and the algebraic reasoning module, we extract region-based object attribute annotations from the dataset generation methods~\cite{hu2020hierarchical,zhang2019raven} and categorize all relations into three types, \ie, unary, binary, and ternary, respectively.
+The neural-semi-symbolic design affords analyses into both perception and reasoning.
+To evaluate the neural perception and the algebraic reasoning modules, we extract region-based object attribute annotations from the datasets~\cite{hu2020hierarchical,zhang2019raven} and categorize all relations into three types, \ie, unary, binary, and ternary.

 \cref{tbl:perception} shows the perception module's performance on the test sets in the three regimes of systematic generalization.
 We note that in order for the \ac{alans} learner to achieve the desired results shown in \cref{tbl:sys}, \ac{alans} learns to construct the concept of objectiveness perfectly.
 The model also shows fairly accurate prediction on the attributes of type and size.
 However, on the texture-related concept of color, \ac{alans} fails to develop a reliable notion on it.
 Despite that, the general prediction accuracy of the perception module is still surprising, considering that the perception module is jointly learned with ground-truth annotations on answer selections.
 The relatively lower accuracy on color could be attributed to its larger space compared to other attributes.